neo-technology/neobench/docs/scripts.md

 # note that the CSV function caches the loaded file, so you can load large files with low performance impact
 :set allNames csv("list-of-names.csv")
 :set names [ i in range(1,10) | $allNames[random(0, len($allNames))] ]

+# List comprehensions can be arbitrarily nested
+:set listOfLists [ i in range(1,10) | [ o in range(1,5) | $o ] ]
 ```

 ### Functions

 Neobench ships with a set of functions you can use in expressions.

+There are more functions than these.
+Initiailly functions were implemented to match those in `pgbench`.
+However, the goal shifted to try to match the functions available in Cypher, to reduce cognitive load.
+Currently that means the functions are an in-between mess that should be cleaned up.

 #### Math / number functions